rust-lang/book/second-edition/src/ch15-03-drop.md

    |       ^^^^ explicit destructor calls not allowed
 ```

-This error message says we're not allowed to explicitly call `drop`.
+This error message says we’re not allowed to explicitly call `drop`.
 The error
 message uses the term *destructor*, which is the general programming term for a
 function that cleans up an instance.
 A *destructor* is analogous to a
 *constructor* that creates an instance.
 The `drop` function in Rust is one
 particular destructor.

-Rust doesn't let us call `drop` explicitly because Rust would still
+Rust doesn’t let us call `drop` explicitly because Rust would still
 automatically call `drop` on the value at the end of `main`, and this would be
 a *double free* error since Rust would be trying to clean up the same value
 twice.

-Because we can't disable the automatic insertion of `drop` when a value goes
+Because we can’t disable the automatic insertion of `drop` when a value goes
-out of scope, and we can't call the `drop` method explicitly, if we need to
+out of scope, and we can’t call the `drop` method explicitly, if we need to
 force a value to be cleaned up early, we can use the `std::mem::drop` function.

 The `std::mem::drop` function is different than the `drop` method in the `Drop`